 ABA’s “Libros Para el Viaje” (“Books for the Journey”) book drive at Winter Institute will collect books of all genres for children and adults, which will be distributed to families, individuals, parents, and children who have arrived at the southern border from Central America and Mexico, usually with nothing.

-Attendees who are interested in participating should drop off new or gently used books at the Wi14 welcome desk at the Hyatt Regency Albuquerque, where booksellers pick up their badges; the drop-off spot will be indicated by signage.
+Attendees who are interested in participating should drop off new or gently used books at the Wi14 welcome desk at the Albuquerque Convention Center, where booksellers pick up their badges; the drop-off spot will be indicated by signage.
 In addition, ABA will contribute 50 Spanish-language books to the collection.

 The idea for the drive originated with Denise Chávez, owner of Casa Camino Real Book Store and Art Gallery in Las Cruces, New Mexico.
 Since summer 2018, Chávez has been distributing books to refugees in her hometown of Las Cruces by way of Peace Lutheran Church, under the direction of the Border Servant Corps (BSC), a refugee hospitality center that partners with other centers in the region.